News

 - Comprehensive analysis regarding limitations, advantages, and open challenges in the field.

-- Connect the the discussion with broader research context, beyond the papers discussed in the seminar.
+- Connect the discussion with broader research context, beyond the papers discussed in the seminar.

 - Evaluation Criteria